 How smoke detectors are tested and why they need EN 14604 certification

-FireProtect is the fire safety barrier of the Ajax system.
-It can connect to the Ajax Hub or work independently— just turn it on and hang it under the ceiling to get round the clock protection.
+Ajax detectors FireProtect and FireProtect Plus are the fire safety barrier of the Ajax system.
+They can connect to the Ajax hubs or work independently — just turn the detector on and hang it under the ceiling to get round the clock protection.
 It detects both smoke and sudden temperature increases.
 The device allows you to configure different types of alarm and can work in unison with other Ajax fire detectors — if just one detects a fire, all the sirens will turn on.
-FireProtect is wireless and self-powered.
-Using the Ajax mobile application, you can monitor the device status, adjust the settings or even test the smoke chamber (yes, there’s no more need to climb up to the ceiling and try to press that tiny button).
+FireProtect/FireProtect Plus is wireless and self-powered.
+Using Ajax apps, you can monitor the device status, adjust the settings or even test the smoke chamber (yes, there’s no more need to climb up to the ceiling and try to press that tiny button).
 And all off this can be done from anywhere in the world.

-So we sent 20 FireProtect detectors to an independent lab.
+So we sent 20 FireProtect/FireProtect Plus detectors to an independent lab.
 Here’s what they had to survive in order to be awarded EN 14604 certification.

 It doesn’t matter what’s burning